alexandros-kourtidis/Population-Genomics/03-alignment/README.md

-Alligning the trimmed sequence to a reference genome + counting the reads.
+Alligning the trimmed sequence to a reference genome.
+And count the reads (quality control).